-The Company shares its premise with other companies controlled by a director of the Company, and is allocated its proportion of the annual rent.
+The Company shares its premise with other companies controlled by a director of the Company and is allocated its proportion of the annual costs.

-11. SEGMENTED INFORMATION
+12. SEGMENTED INFORMATION

 The Company's operations are all conducted in one industry segment, the exploration and development of exploration and evaluation assets.
-The Company's exploration and evaluation assets are located in Kenya.